Should You Have More Than One Credit Card?

 Capital One Quicksilver Cash Rewards

 Many consumers looking for a new credit card turn to the Capital One Quicksilver Cash Rewards card.
-This one offers low fees, high rewards, and low interest, plus no annual fee.
+This credit card offers low fees, high rewards, and low interest, plus no annual fee.
 Those who use this card earn 1.5% cash back on every purchase, so there are no exceptions to how a consumer can earn money back.

 With a simple rewards program, a solid return, and no annual or foreign transaction fees, it’s a popular choice across the board.

-Keep Control of Your Credit & Finances
+The Bottom Line: Keep Control of Your Credit & Finances

 There’s no such thing as a bad number of credit cards to have, but having more cards than you can successfully manage may do more harm than good.